Why Consistent Routines Matter in Daycare

 2. Encourages Positive Behavior

 Routines teach children what is expected of them throughout the day.
 Clear schedules and repeated activities help reduce behavioral challenges, as kids are less likely to act out when they know what comes next.
+Most behavioral flare-ups in a daycare happen during transitions or in unstructured downtime — both of which routine smooths out.

 - Tip: Use visual aids like charts or calendars to outline the day's activities, especially for younger children.